 Maybe that applies to your relationships and your professional life, and not just to your garden?

-Working on your home can give you a lot of insight into your inner feelings and impulses, which can, in turn, teach you a lot of life-lessons about the best path to go down.
+Working on your home can give you a lot of insight into your inner feelings and impulses.
+In turn, these lessons teach you a lot about the best path to go down.